Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/kafka-cluster-ssl-protocol.md

     demo_cluster1.kafkassl.truststore.type=JKS
     ```

-11. Add relevant ACLs on the Kafka cluster (IP/Principal based) to authorize Klaw to create topics and ACLs.
+11. Add relevant ACLs on the Apache Kafka cluster (IP/Principal based) to authorize Klaw to create topics and ACLs.
 This can be
     done using :

     `--operation All --clusterCluster:kafka-cluster --topic "*"`

 12. Re-deploy the Klaw Cluster API with the updated configuration.
 This will
-    apply the changes and enable Klaw to connect to the Kafka cluster
+    apply the changes and enable Klaw to connect to the Apache Kafka cluster
     using SSL protocol.

-Once the above steps are completed, you should be able to connect a Kafka cluster to Klaw using the SSL protocol and
+Once the above steps are completed, you should be able to connect a Apache Kafka cluster to Klaw using the SSL protocol and
 perform the necessary operations on the cluster.